-For over two and a half thousand years, Samarkand was a prominent trading hub on the Silk Road route in Central Asia and was also known for its thriving production of crafts.
-In 329 BC, the city was invaded by Alexander the Great.
-From the early medieval period, Sogdians, an ancient Iranian civilization, inhabited Samarkand and traded cloth, spices, and precious metals along the Silk Road to as far as China and India.
+For over two thousand years, Samarkand was a prominent trading hub on the Silk Road in Central Asia.
+In fact, from the early medieval period, an ancient Iranian civilization named Sogdians inhabited Samarkand and traded cloths, spices, and precious metals along the Silk Road to as far as China and India.

-It was also evidenced from archeological artifacts that several cultures and religions have found a home in Samarkand during the medieval times, including Zoroastrianism, Christianity, Buddhism, Hinduism, and Manichaeism.
+Several cultures and religions have found a home in Samarkand during the medieval times, including Zoroastrianism, Christianity, Buddhism, and Hinduism.
 In the 8th century, the Sogdians fled the region as the Samanid Empire took over, turning Samarkand into one of the major centers of Muslim learning before it was destroyed by Genghis Khan in 1220.

-Much of the architecture you’ll see today around the city is credited to Amir Timur, who rebuilt Samarkand from scratch and made it the capital city of the Timurid Empire in the 1370s.
-Today, you’ll see statues of Amir Timur all over the country; he’s deemed as a national hero.
-His grandson Ulugh Beg succeeded him after his death and was also behind a lot of the architecture in Samarkand today.
+Much of the architecture around the city today is credited to Amir Timur, who rebuilt Samarkand from scratch and made it the capital city of the Timurid Empire in the 1370s.
+Amir Timur is deemed a national hero and his statues are all over the country.
+His grandson Ulugh Beg, who succeeded him, also left a lot of legacy on today’s Samarkand.

 In 1500, the Shaybanids (a Turko-Mongol dynasty) conquered Samarkand and merged the city with their acquired Khanate of Bukhara.
-They built some of the most important monuments in the city today, including two of the madrasahs inside the famous Registan Square.
-Eventually, Samarkand was abandoned by the late 18th century and only revived with the construction of the railway system in the 1890s, which allowed the city to soar back to its ancient role as a trading hub at the intersection of east and west.
+They built some of the most important monuments in the city today, including two of the madrasahs inside the famous Registan.

-11 Top Things to do in Samarkand, Uzbekistan
+🕌 14 Top Things to Do in Samarkand, Uzbekistan

 1. Explore Registan for at Least Half a Day